Sunday, September 04, 2022

 Snoop Dog gets a Gatling gun, and gets to use it.

 I hope this does well and the talent involved gets chances to do more stuff - I'm eager to see what Mr. Perry does next.
-Lets hope he gets a decent script next time.
+Lets hope he gets to do a decent script next time.

 *You know who does the same thing expecting different results all the time?
 Scientists.
 Me, when rolling some dice.
 Stop using that glib piece of shit quote, and stop attributing it to Einstein.